pranaysahith/terraform-azure-setup/README.md

 8. A subnet is a range of IP addresses in the VNet.
 You can divide a VNet into multiple subnets for organization and security.
    Each NIC in a VM is connected to one subnet in one VNet.
 NICs connected to subnets (same or different) within a VNet can communicate with each other without any extra configuration.
-   The size of subnet i.e. number of IP addresses available in the subnet depends on subnet address prefix.
    The name of the virtual network in which the subnet has to be created should be mentioned using interpolation.

         resource "azurerm_subnet" "subnet" {